textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 Delete messages (bulk)

-Delete outbound messages by given ID(s) or delete all outbound messages.
+Delete outbound messages by the given ID(s) or delete all outbound messages.

 ### Example
 ```perl